linusphan/link-shortener/docs/system_design_considerations.md

 A SQL database such as PostgreSQL can handle ~ 1000 QPS, therefore no concern for DB scaling at the moment since writes/second + reads/second fall well below 1000 QPS.
+Since estimation is extremely far away from the limit, no concern for the extra read/update requests for data that contains statistics on how many times the shortened URL was used.
 Memory for storage and caching are useful to know if intend to host the application and thus need to consider how much memory the host machine should have.
-In that case, can assume Rails application instance takes 200-250mb in memory.
+In that case, can assume Rails application instance takes 200-250 mb in memory.
+The application is not memory intensive at all and even a 2 GB machine is good enough.
 A typical Rails app can handle 5 QPS, which is well above estimated DB QPS; therefore, this application assumes that 1 application server is enough to handle the load and don't need to worry about handling concurrent requests from separate Rails app servers.

 ## Other considerations (outside project's scope)